jrostudent/Applied-Project/README.md

 ## Inner Join Loop
-This script functions like the Full Join Loop but is set to perform an inner join operation.
+This script functions identically to the Full Join Loop but is set to perform an inner join operation.
 It is designed to iterate through directories containing kmer matrices, joining them based on sample type and exporting the combined matrix to a CSV file.

 # K-mer Matrix Generation Script (protoprojBash.sh)